bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/reference/vscode.md

 > _Browser Preview for VS Code enables you to open a real browser preview inside your editor that you can debug.
 Browser Preview is powered by Chrome Headless, and works by starting a headless Chrome instance in a new process.
 This enables a secure way to render web content inside VS Code, and enables interesting features such as in-editor debugging and more!_

-> **_FYI:… I HAVE TRIED ENDLESSLEY TO GET THE DEBUGGER TO WORK IN VSCODE BUT IT DOES NOT… I SUSPECT THAT’S WHY IT HAS A 3 STAR RATING FOR AN OTHERWISE PHENOMINAL EXTENSION._**
+> **_FYI:… I HAVE TRIED ENDLESSLEY TO GET THE DEBUGGER TO WORK IN VSCODE BUT IT DOES NOT… I SUSPECT THAT'S WHY IT HAS A 3 STAR RATING FOR AN OTHERWISE PHENOMINAL EXTENSION._**

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*Oilwsi7EKGpCZb46.gif" class="graf-image" /></figure>### <a href="https://marketplace.visualstudio.com/items?itemName=CodeRoad.coderoad" class="markup--anchor markup--h3-anchor">CodeRoad</a>